+The Shangri-La Express underwent a tremendous upgrade when, in 2017, it received new rolling stock.
 The private Shangri-La Express (formerly China Orient Express) is not a luxury train, but it is the best way to see this fascinating country.
-It is at this writing the most modern hotel train in China and far surpasses regular train service in every aspect.
+It is the most modern hotel train in China and far surpasses regular train service in every aspect.

 The Shangri-La Express is modern and air-conditioned.
 It has two levels of service:

-Diamond Class has en-suite cabins with large double beds.
+Diamond Class has en-suite cabins with double bed.
 Heritage Class cabins have two lower twin beds and shared toilets and wash facilities in each carriage and separate shower cubicles.

-Diamond Class Cabins are 75 square feet (7 square meters) and have one large double bed, a writing desk and chair, and an en-suite toilet & shower with luggage storage closet in bathroom.
+Diamond Class Cabins are 75 square feet (7 square meters) and have one double bed, a writing desk and chair, and an en-suite toilet, sink and shower.